 Since the pandemic began, more than 9 in 10 of our participants have left their retirement plans alone.

 After an increase in March, web traffic and call volume into our service center have both come down.
-Within the calls, inquiries about coronavirus-related distributions (CRDs) and other CARES Act provisions continue to grow, with CRDs representing 16% of call volume in May, and CARES Act loan and required minimum distribution (RMD) calls making up another 2% of calls.
+Within the calls, inquiries about coronavirus-related distributions (CRDs) and other CARES Act provisions continued to grow, with CRDs representing 16% of call volume in May and CARES Act loan and required minimum distribution (RMD) calls making up another 2% of calls.

 Few made investment changes, but those who did sought security from market volatility

 Among those who reallocated their investments, however, we saw some interesting changes.
-Since the market volatility began, most participants had made glide-path types of changes—with younger people generally staying in the stock market, and older people generally becoming more conservative.
-In May, however, we saw a huge increase in people moving to more conservative stable value and other fixed-income investment options.
+Since the market volatility began, most participants had made glide path types of changes—with younger people generally staying in the stock market and older people generally becoming more conservative.
+In May, we saw a huge increase in people moving to more conservative stable value and other fixed-income investment options.

 Top investment changes

-In May—among those who made changes—the same number moved to stable value from stock market investments as stayed in the stock market.
-But far fewer left stable value and fixed income to invest in the stock market.
+In May—among those who made changes—the same number moved to stable value from stock market investments as stayed in the stock market; far fewer left stable value and fixed income to invest in the stock market.